 Natural carnauba waxes will always have a deeper shine (if you’re using a high-quality product).

-Should you look for longevity or shine?
+Should you pick wax with better longevity or shine?

 There’s no definitive answer to this question.
 It’s entirely your choice.
 Some people prefer longevity (durability), and some people prefer shine.

-I’d always go with a higher amount of shine when choosing the car wax from my car.
+I’d always go with a higher amount of shine when choosing the car wax for my car.
 I think it’s not a problem to reapply wax every 4-6 weeks to keep the car shiny all the time.

 On the other hand, if you want the best and deepest shine for your car’s paint, always choose natural carnauba wax.
 Nothing can beat it.